oliverschwendener/ueli/README.md

 * Hit `alt + space` to show/hide the main program
 * Start typing a program name you're looking for
 * Hit enter to launch the highlighted program
-* Use tab/arrow keys to scroll through the search result
+* Use tab/shift+tab to scroll through the search result

 ## Installation
 1. Install [Node](https://nodejs.org/en/)